TITLE: Resource Center Specialist

 NATURE AND SCOPE OF WORK

-The Resource Center Specialist is responsible for providing coordination and oversight of activities associated with a small Resource Center and/or provides assistance to a Resource Center Coordinator in a larger program.
-Incumbents in this classification work independently in developing and implementing programs or activities for students using the Resource Center.
+The Resource Center Specialist provides coordination and oversight of activities associated with a small Resource Center and/or provides assistance to a Resource Center Coordinator in a larger program.
+Incumbents work independently in developing and implementing programs or activities for students using the Resource Center.
 The Specialist directs the work of student coordinators, identifies appropriate tools and resources for the Resource Center, plans and facilitates workshops, and provides general student support as needed.

 The Resource Center Specialist is distinguished from the Resource Center Coordinator in that the Coordinator is responsible for a Resource Center at an assigned campus that provides services to the general student population.
 Coordinators have responsibility for oversight of staff and budget.
 The Resource Center Specialist coordinates the activities of a small Resource Center for an assigned program.